Most of us rarely, if ever, experience extreme stress from life-threatening events.

 Step four – Reflect on the sensation around your heart as you consider each intuition.

 The nature of your sensation can help you feel more confident in your decision.
+Find out more here about developing and training your intution.

 - 17 Mindfulness & Meditation Exercises